-Lower back pain refers to any pain or discomfort felt in the lower spine, known as the lumbar spine.
-This region supports most of the upper body weight.
-In addition, this type of back pain is extremely prevalent, affecting approximately 80% of adults and ranking as the leading cause of disability related to work.
-Fortunately, there are many effective treatments to relieve or eliminate pain in the lower back.
+Lower back pain refers to any pain or discomfort felt in the lumbar spine.
+This type of back pain is extremely prevalent (supporting most of the upper body weight) affecting approximately 80% of adults and the leading cause of disability related work injuries.
+Fortunately however, there are many effective treatments to relieve or eliminate pain in the lower back.

 Symptoms of Lower Back Pain

-A complex system of the muscles of the spine, bone, disc and tendon in and near the lumbar spine can be damaged by a number of factors.
-The first step towards recognising the source of your pain is to pay attention to your unique symptoms.
-Common complications associated with back pain include:
+A complex system of the muscles of the spine as well as bone, disc and tendon in and near the lumbar spine can be damaged by a number of factors.
+The first step towards recognising the source of your pain is to pay attention to your unique symptoms associated with back pain that include:

 - Achy, dull pain